BABY FORMULA

 On the other hand, HiPP takes a more innovative approach that harmoniously blends science and nature to create baby formula that closely mimics breast milk.

 A key feature of most HiPP formulas is the addition of prebiotics from lactose and probiotics originally obtained from human milk.
-Additionally, HiPP offers a range of non-organic but GMO-free special formulas tailored to those with unique dietary needs, like HiPP HA and Anti-Reflux.
+Additionally, HiPP offers a range of organic and non-organic but GMO-free special formulas tailored to those with unique dietary needs, like HiPP HA and Anti-Reflux.

 So, whether you lean towards the simple purity of Holle or the advanced innovation of HiPP, rest assured that both brands are committed to providing the best quality nourishment for your baby!